Does Homeowners Insurance Cover Water Damage From the Rain?

 Rain Damage Due to Neglect or Poor Maintenance

 Insurance doesn’t pay for damage that could have been avoided with regular upkeep.
-If clogged gutters cause water to back up and seep into your walls during a storm, it would be considered a homeowner's responsibility.
+If clogged gutters cause water to back up and seep into your walls during a storm, that's the homeowner's responsibility.

 other icon